 - Cyclists should travel in the same direction as other traffic.

-- Cyclists should travel as far to the right of the roadway as practicable (or safe).
-If the lane is not wide enough to be safely shared by a bicycle and another vehicle, or there is debris along the edge of the road, it may be safer to ride closer to the center of the lane.
+- Cyclists should travel as far to the right of the roadway as possible or safe.
+If the lane is not wide enough to be safely shared by a bicycle and another vehicle, or there is debris along the edge of the road, riding closer to the center of the lane may be safer.

-- Cyclists should not ride more than two abreast unless they are on a bike path or at a special biking event.
+- Cyclists should not ride more than two abreast unless on a bike path or at a special biking event.

 - Riding on the sidewalk is illegal if you are older than 12.